balderdashy/sails-generate-views/README.md

 ![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

-# sails-generate-sails-generate-views
+# sails-generate-views

-A `sails-generate-views` generator for use with the Sails command-line interface.
+A `views` generator for use with the Sails command-line interface.

 ### Installation